Flash Flood Alley: Why Flash Floods Kill

 Most people think of floods as slow ~ a creeping up, inching higher, day by day until the river is fit to burst.

-Hurricane driven storm surge pushed in by winds with plenty of advance notice and ample opportunity to evacuate.
+They may picture a coastal flood, with hurricane driven storm surge pushed in by winds with plenty of advance notice and ample opportunity to evacuate.

 Flash floods aren’t like that.